salasyo/TodoList/README.md

 In the process of creating this project, I learned the following skills and concepts:

-- Creating a an app with SwiftUI with MVVM
+- Creating a an app with SwiftUI using MVVM architecture
-- Integrating CRUD functions into an app
+- Implementing CRUD functions in an app
-- Adapt an app for iPad, landscape, and Dark Mode
+- Adapting an app for iPad, landscape, and Dark Mode
-- Add an App Icon and Launch Screen
+- Adding an App Icon and Launch Screen

 ## Credits